-A Brief Crypto Tax Primer
+Cryptocurrency Taxes: A Brief Crypto Tax Primer

 There are a few important considerations when filing your cryptocurrency taxes:

-- The cost basis is the amount that you paid to acquire the crypto asset in U.S. dollars.
+- Cost basis: The cost basis is the amount that you paid to acquire the crypto asset in U.S. dollars.
 If you bought one cryptocurrency with another cryptocurrency, you must determine the value of the transaction in U.S. dollars at the time it took place.

-- The amount of capital gains tax that you owe depends on your tax bracket and holding time.
+- Tax bracket: The amount of capital gains tax that you owe depends on your tax bracket and holding time.
 If you held a crypto asset for more than one year before selling it, you are subject to long-term capital gains tax rates.
 Assets held for less than a year are subject to higher short-term capital gains tax rates equivalent to ordinary income tax brackets.

 - Capital gains and losses are reported on IRS Form 1040 Schedule D and Form 8949.

 How To Prepare Your Crypto Taxes: Crypto Tax Checklist

 - List your crypto exchanges and wallets: Many crypto traders and investors hold assets across different exchanges and wallets.
-When determining cost basis, you must consider transactions from all sources, so it helps to come prepared with a list of exchanges and wallets that you’ve used during the year for reconciliation.
+When determining the cost basis, you must consider transactions from all sources, so it helps to come prepared with a list of exchanges and wallets that you’ve used during the year for reconciliation.

 - Record any crypto received as income: Those earning crypto as income should have a detailed record of how much they received and when they received it.
-In addition to employers, other sources of income might be crypto mining or DeFi platforms that pay out interest in the form of crypto.
+In addition to employers, other sources of income might be crypto mining or DeFi platforms that payout interest in the form of crypto.

 - List any crypto donations: Donations made in cryptocurrencies are deductible in the same way as stocks.
 In addition to writing off the value of the donation, you don’t have to pay taxes on any capital gains accrued over time.
 Keep a record of donations to ensure that you benefit from both of these factors.